pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 attributes, writers generally don't use all of this information.
 Identifiers, classes, and key/value attributes are used in HTML and HTML-based formats such as EPUB and slidy.
-Identifiers are used for labels and link anchors in the LaTeX, ConTeXt, Textile, and AsciiDoc writers.
+Identifiers are used for labels and link anchors in the LaTeX, ConTeXt, Textile, Jira markup, and AsciiDoc writers.

 Headings with the class `unnumbered` will not be numbered, even if `--number-sections` is specified.
 A single hyphen (`-`) in an attribute